ipfs/kubo/docs/config.md

 ### `Mounts.FuseAllowOther`

-Sets the FUSE allow other option on the mountpoint.
+Sets the FUSE allow-other option on the mount point.

 ## `Pubsub`

 Pubsub configures the `ipfs pubsub` subsystem.
 To use, it must be enabled by passing the `--enable-pubsub-experiment` flag to the daemon.

 ### `Pubsub.Router`

 Sets the default router used by pubsub to route messages to peers.
 This can be one of:

 * `"floodsub"` - floodsub is a basic router that simply _floods_ messages to all connected peers.
 This router is extremely inefficient but _very_ reliable.
 * `"gossipsub"` - [gossipsub][] is a more advanced routing algorithm that will build an overlay mesh from a subset of the links in the network.

 Default: `"gossipsub"`

 Type: `string` (one of `"floodsub"`, `"gossipsub"`, or `""` (apply default))